Former Rep. Allen West launches GOP primary challenge against Texas Gov. Greg Abbott

 "I have not been in elective political office for about a decade.
 But I can no longer sit on the sidelines and see what has happened in these United States of America, what is happening in the place that I call home," West declared.

-And he emphasized that he’s running "to be your governor of the Lone Star State so that we can protect and defend our home."
+And he emphasized that he’s running to be "governor of the Lone Star State so that we can protect and defend our home."

 "I couldn’t think of a better place and a better day to make that announcement," West told fellow parishioners after the conclusion of his video.
 "Let’s stand up for God, for country, and for Texas."